 AIX – The future of UNIX

-According to the International Data Corporation (IDC), the IBM Power Systems platform with AIX technology is the leader in worldwide UNIX® server revenue share.1 The introduction of the POWER7 and recent POWER7+ processors helped accelerate migrations to the Power Systems and AIX platform from Oracle Solaris and HP-UX and now with the introduction of POWER8, is poised to take enterprise computing to new levels.
-An open standards–based UNIX operating system, IBM AIX software exploits decades of IBM technology innovation.
-According to ITIC’s 2013 survey, the IBM AIX operating system delivered the highest reliability scores among different server operating system platforms, including Linux® and other UNIX operating systems.2
+According to the International Data Corporation (IDC), the IBM Power Systems platform with AIX technology is one of the leaders in worldwide UNIX server revenue share.1 The introduction of the POWER7 and recent POWER7+ processors helped accelerate migrations to the Power Systems and AIX platform from Oracle Solaris and HP-UX and now with the introduction of POWER8, is poised to take enterprise computing to new levels.
+An open standards–based UNIX Operating System (OS), IBM AIX software exploits decades of IBM technology innovation.
+According to ITIC’s 2013 survey, the IBM AIX OS delivered the highest reliability scores among different server OS platforms, including Linux and other UNIX OS.2

 IBM i – A system designed for business

-Red Hat Enterprise Linux (RHEL), SUSE Linux Enterprise Servers (SLES), and Canonical (Ubuntu) Linux run natively on POWER processor-based systems, offering a scalable Linux alternative for open source applications.
+Red Hat (RHEL), SUSE Linux (SLES) and Canonical (Ubuntu) distributions of Linux run natively on POWER processor-based systems, offering a scalable Linux alternative for open source applications.
 Reducing server sprawl through consolidation and virtualization is a key priority for many companies today and Linux with PowerVM provides a scalable, optimized and cost competitive alternative to running Linux on commodity x86 servers.

 PowerHA – Resiliency without downtime

 Smarter computing by nature requires businesses to raise their services delivery levels, fuelling all day, every day High Availability (HA) demands for their applications and IT infrastructure.
 PowerHA SystemMirror for AIX and IBM i is a HA clustering solution for both Data Center (DC) and multisite resiliency.
 PowerHA can to protect business applications from outages of virtually any kind, helping ensure round-the-clock business operations.

 PowerSC – Security and compliance: trusted and automated